Code-Institute-Submissions/FanFareFilms/readme.md

 #### Improvements

--Amended the text colour from #777777 to #595959 in order to meet contrast requirements.
+- Amended the text colour from #777777 to #595959 in order to meet contrast requirements.

--Amended the opacity for the hero image cover from 0.5 to 0.6, in order to meet contrast requirements.
+- Amended the opacity for the hero image cover from 0.5 to 0.6, in order to meet contrast requirements.

--Added 'aria-label' labels to all of the elements that were identified as requiring additional information, such as the dropdowns on book.html and the imdb links.
+- Added 'aria-label' labels to all of the elements that were identified as requiring additional information, such as the dropdowns on book.html and the imdb links.
 The new labels describe the function of the menu or button.

--Decided that h2 was more appropriate for the heading (since it shouldnt trump the logo) and ensured that they descend through h3 and h4 going onwards.
+- Decided that h2 was more appropriate for the heading (since it shouldnt trump the logo) and ensured that they descend through h3 and h4 going onwards.

+- Size attributes added to the select elements of the book.html dropdowns.

 ### Browsers